peter-akhigbe/todo-list-project/README.md

 To get a local copy up and running, follow these steps.

+### Prerequisites

+In order to run this project you need: N/A

 ### Setup

-Clone this repository to your desired folder: https://github.com/peter-akhigbe/todo-list-project/
+Clone this repository to your desired folder: git clone https://github.com/peter-akhigbe/todo-list-project/

+### Install

+Install this project with: npm install

+### Usage

+To run the project, execute the following command: nmp start

+### Run tests

+To run tests, run the following command: N/A

+### Deployment

+You can deploy this project using: N/A

 <p align="right">(<a href="#readme-top">back to top</a>)</p>